 Notwithstanding the general decrease in the number of incidents of abduction targeting Hazara civilians, UNAMA recorded seven incidents involving the abduction of 34 Hazara civilians in Maidan Wardak province, compared to two incidents in 2015, attributable to ongoing land disputes in the area between Hazara residents and Kuchi tribal members.
-UNAMA also documented an increase in incidents of abduction of Hazara civilians in Ghor province, recording three incidents in 2015.257 In Ghor and Maidan Wardak provinces, members of the Hazara ethnic group carried out retaliatory counter-abductions of Tajik or Pashtun civilians in an attempt to secure the release of abducted Hazara civilians.
+UNAMA also documented an increase in incidents of abduction of Hazara civilians in Ghor province, recording three incidents in which Anti-Government Elements abducted nine Hazara civilians, despite an absence of incidents in 2015.261 In Ghor and Maidan and Wardak provinces, members of the Hazara ethnic group carried out retaliatory counter-abductions of Tajik or Pashtun civilians in an attempt to secure the release of abducted Hazara civilians.

-UNAMA emphasizes that international humanitarian law prohibits the taking of hostages and that it may amount to a war crime.258 UNAMA calls on parties to the conflict to cease taking civilian hostages, regardless of the purpose of the abduction.
-The mission also urges the Government to protect the rights to liberty, life, physical integrity and freedom of movement to all persons within its territory as required by its international human rights obligations.259
+UNAMA emphasizes that international humanitarian law prohibits the taking of hostages and that it may amount to a war crime.
+262 UNAMA calls on parties to the conflict to cease taking civilian hostages, regardless of the purpose of the abduction.
+The mission also urges the Government to protect the rights to liberty, life, physical integrity and freedom of movement to all persons within its territory as required by its international human rights obligations.
+263